AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 [Sending images from a camera to Amazon S3](https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3) describes how to set up the Amazon S3 and the required peripheral services to handle the authentication.

-> **Note** Follow the instructions up until the section called **Configure the camera**.
+> [!NOTE] Follow the instructions up until the section called **Configure the camera**.
 Afterward, return to this tutorial to set up the rest of the solution.

 ### AWS IoT Core and MQTT client